 What is septic arthritis?

-The condition is typically acute, quickly causing severe joint pain, inflammation and swelling, redness, and in some cases fever and chills; however, it may also become chronic.
+The condition is typically acute, quickly causing severe joint pain, inflammation and swelling, redness, joint immobility, and in some cases fever and chills; however, symptoms may evolve more slowly and the infection may become chronic.
 Septic arthritis can affect any joint but is most frequently found in the knee, hip, shoulder, wrist, elbow, and finger joints.
-Usually only one joint will be affected but in some cases there may be more than one.
+Usually only one joint will be affected, but in some cases there may be more than one.
 This condition needs to be diagnosed and treated quickly because it can destroy joints in a short period of time.